Wind Damage Roof Repair

 Ridge & Hip Cap Inspection

 Ridge and hip caps inspected for displacement, cracking, and lifting.
-These take maximum wind load and fail first; documenting cap damage often supports broader scope claims under matching-shingle provisions.
+These take maximum wind load and fail first; we document any cap damage with photos and location notes in the written report.

 Metal Panel Uplift Survey